peteroupc/peteroupc.github.io/random.md

 They are also useful in cases where the application generates random numbers so infrequently that the RNG's speed is not a concern.

 An unpredictable-random implementation ultimately relies on one or more _nondeterministic sources_ (sources that don't always return the same output for the same input) for random number generation.
-Sources that are reasonably fast for most applications (for instance, by producing many random numbers per second), especially sources implemented in hardware, are highly advantageous here, since an implementation for which such sources are available can rely less on PRNGs, which are deterministic and benefit from reseeding to help ensure unpredictability (as explained later).
+Sources that are reasonably fast for most applications (for instance, by producing very many random bits per second), especially sources implemented in hardware, are highly advantageous here, since an implementation for which such sources are available can rely less on PRNGs, which are deterministic and benefit from reseeding to help ensure unpredictability (as explained later).

 <a id=Quality></a>
 ### Quality